 Ripley’s Aquarium Sharks After Dark

 7 p.m. until close: See the Ripley’s sharks like never before.
 Due to high demand, tickets need to be purchased in advance.
 For details visit www.ripleyaquariums.com.

 Rouge Park Guided Walks

 5 to 8 p.m.: Visit Gibson House Museum on Thursday nights and take a self-guided tour through the historic house.
 Last Thursday of the month is Board Games Night.
-All ages welcome (children must be accompanied by an adult).
-Admission is pay what you wish.
-Visit www.toronto.ca/museum-events for more information.
+Visit www.toronto.ca/museum-events for details.

 Creative Play and art making at AGO

-10:30 a.m. to 2 p.m. weekdays; 10:30 a.m. to 4 p.m. weekends: Visit the Dr. Mariano Elia Hands-On Centre at Art Gallery of Ontario for creative play and art making.
-Details at www.ago.net.
+Visit the Dr. Mariano Elia Hands-On Centre at Art Gallery of Ontario for creative play and art making. www.ago.net.